 Player Profile: James Wood

 (Photo by Diamond Images via Getty Images) (Photo by Diamond Images via Getty Images)

-Wood entered the 2021 draft as the 44th-ranked player and would end up being drafted in the second round by the San Diego Padres, where he signed his contract instead of going to Mississippi State.
+Wood entered the 2021 draft as the 44th-ranked player.
+The San Diego Padres drafted him in the second round.
+He signed his contract instead of going to Mississippi State.

+Player Profile: James Wood